 The reference to the "covered wagon" takes us back to Lolita.

 As far as we know, in Lolita, on the way to the Enchanted Hunter's lodge they are supposed to be in the White Mountains.
-Instead, green screen shows they are in the South Dakota Black Hills.
-By way of the Covered Wagon Resort seen in the footage, I was able to pinpoint exactly where, and in my analysis on the film have shown several other spots in the green screen that places exactly where they were on Sturgis Road.
-As best as I can guess, Kubrick thus brings in again his plays on opposites.
+Instead, green screen locations have them in the South Dakota Black Hills.
+By way of the Covered Wagon Resort seen in the green screen footage, I was able to pinpoint exactly where, and in my analysis on the film have shown several other green screen shots that place them exactly where they were on Sturgis Road.
+As best as I can guess, Kubrick thus brings in again his play on opposites.
+Lolita and Humbert are in the White Mountains but they are represented by the Black Hills.
 We are heading into mythical underworld territory with these drives in both Lolita and The Shining.
-If we go back to Fear and Desire, Kubrick even there employs a negative reversal effect with his black-and-white footage when entering such territory, much as Cocteau had previously done in Orpheus.
+If we go back to Killer's Kiss, Kubrick even there employs a negative reversal effect with his black-and-white footage when entering such territory, much as Cocteau had previously done in Orpheus.

 The crossfade delivery of the VW directly into the front door of the Overlook also takes us back to Lolita and its crossfade to the Enchanted Hunter's lodge in which, again, the car is delivered directly into the front door.